 5. After successful authentication with SmartThings, you’ll be prompted to select the devices you’d like to stream their states to Initial State.
 Note: Initial State does NOT control your SmartThings devices, it exclusively listens to events generated on your SmartThings network so you don’t have to be paranoid about security, that’s our job 😀.

 6. Check all the boxes next to the devices you’d like to stream their events to Initial State then select Authorize.

-7. Upon authorization, you’ll be redirected to your Initial State account page where you will now see that the SmartThings button has turned into an active integration like so:
+7. Upon authorization, you’ll be redirected to your Initial State settings page where you will now see that the SmartThings button has turned into an active integration like so: